 Nottingham Advantage Award - find out more and explore the modules on offer

-Keep up to date with industry news
+Keep up to date with the latest industry news

 The biotechnology course gives the option to specialise in plant, animal or microbial biotechnology and so our graduate can choose to continue to pursue one of these paths of biotechnology, but we have also seen our graduate use the skills, experience and knowledge gained to enter a diverse range of employment areas.